litesync/react-native-litesync/README.md

 dbMaster.detach( 'second', successCallback, errorCallback );
 ```

-For sure, there is also Promise-support available for attach() and detach(), as shown in the example-application under the
+There is also Promise support available for attach() and detach(), as shown in the example application under the
 directory "examples".